It is utterly astounding to me that any wolf advocate would support this cruel manipulation of wolves.

 Please take the time to read the Technical Input regarding options for bringing wolves to Isle Royale National Park, particularly page 16: If the current population of wolves on Isle Royale persists to the time of reintroducing new wolves, are there concerns with these wolves passing on deleterious traits (e.g., spinal malformations) to the introduced population?
 Should members of the current resident population of wolves be removed from the island before the introduction of new wolves due to their poor genetic health?
 What are the pros and cons of retaining these wolves or removing these wolves?

-Unfortunately (or not), I was unable to find a video of wolf net-gunning but the following video will suffice as an example of the misery and suffering during wildlife helicopter capture.
+Below please find a video of a wolf capture via net-gunning.
+Certainly this should suffice as an example of the misery and suffering during wildlife helicopter capture.

 Wolves of Isle Royale: Genetic Rescue or Sacrificial Lamb

 Needless to say that I am completely against this displacement of wolves and have selected Alternative A – No Action